The busy border town of Busia is currently facing a nightmare scenario in regard to potential exposure to Covid-19.

 On his part, Kanyiri announced that any undocumented Ugandan captured on the Kenyan side of the border would be placed under forced quarantine.

-The County Emergency Committee has so far received 1,235 alerts from members of the public about persons they suspected had the virus, the Standard reported.Long-distance truck drivers line up before crossing into Uganda.File
+The County Emergency Committee has so far received 1,235 alerts from members of the public about persons they suspected had the virus, the Standard reported.File image of long-distance truck drivers lining up in Busia County before crossing into Uganda.File